Johnny Chase: Secret Agent of Space

 Johnny Chase, Secret Agent of Space was a space opera radio serial that was broadcast for two seasons on CBC Radio between 1978 and 1981.

 The show was set 700 years in the future, and was created by Royal Canadian Air Farce comedian Don Ferguson along with Henry Sobodka.
-The show ran a fine line between being a serious space opera and being an over-the-top spoof of them.
+The show has been described as both a serious space opera and an over-the-top spoof of the genre.